 What’s not to love?

 Of course, there is no such thing as a free lunch.
 There will always be some things that have disadvantages and nothing is perfect.

-This applies to this camera, but the issues I will discuss below are quite controversial in astrophotography communities because no one is quite sure just how bad these issues are, and if they are worth reconsidering buying the camera over.
+This applies to this camera, but the issues I will discuss below are quite controversial in astrophotography communities because no one is quite sure just how bad these issues are or if they are worth reconsidering buying the camera over.
 In my opinion, however, they are quite minor.

 In no particular order:

 - The small size of the camera’s pixels, while allowing for a higher resolution image, means that each pixel takes in less light than a similar larger pixel because the surface area is smaller.
 This is a trade-off of having a higher resolution sensor.

 - Another issue that can arise from this is that as the pixels are so tiny, you can reach your telescope’s maximum magnification or enhance before minor guiding issues, but that is more related to your telescope and mount.
 I believe that this is not a huge issue as the other factors of sensitivity make having smaller pixel sizes worth it.